 6. Qagħaq tal-għasel (Honey rings)

-Although they are traditional Maltese Christmas biscuits, they can be purchased at local supermarkets all year long.
-Despite their misleading name, there is actually no honey inside and the filling is made of treacle.
-I personally wasn’t a fan and would’ve preferred them to be softer.
+Although they are traditional Maltese Christmas biscuits, you can find them at local supermarkets all year round.
+Despite their misleading name, there is actually no honey inside, and the filling is made of treacle.
+Personally, I wasn’t a fan and would’ve preferred them to be softer.

 7. Bambaluni with vanilla